 When we feel under pressure at work, or feel stressed out by something, it’s easy to get into a fatalistic mindset.
 You can experience negative thoughts or beliefs, like ‘nothing is going right’ or ‘I’m a failure’.
 But it’s important to remember the good things in your life, which stress distracts us from.
 These can help you keep a clear perspective and ground you.

 By expressing gratitude, we can identify a few things in our lives that we are grateful for.
 It can be as simple as being grateful that the sun is shining, a glass of clean water or even a friendly hello.
+If you’re stressed at work, take a moment to think about the things you like at work.
+It could be your team, your manager, the office kitchen!
 You could try noting these down in a gratitude journal – so you can look back on them in future moments of stress.

 3. Sleep helps you function through stress

 Sleep is medicine for the brain and the body.
 If you are currently under a lot of stress at work or in life, being tired on top of it is not an ideal situation.
-Getting 7-9 hours of sleep per night is the daily recommended sleep for adults to function at their best, and getting more sleep is a proven way to help manage stress.
+Getting 7-9 hours of sleep per night is the daily recommended sleep for adults to function at their best, and getting more sleep is a proven way to help manage stress at work and at home.

 4. Exercise helps you cope with stress